-This Management's Discussion and Analysis ("MD&A") provides a review of the performance of Fortune Bay Corp. (the "Company" or "Fortune Bay" or "Spinco") and should be read in conjunction with the audited consolidated financial statements of Fortune Bay (the "Financial Statements") for the years-ended December 31, 2017 and December 31, 2016, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") provides a review of the performance of Fortune Bay Corp. (the "Company" or "Fortune Bay" or "Spinco") and should be read in conjunction with the unaudited condensed interim consolidation financial statements of Fortune Bay (the "Financial Statements") for the period ended June 30, 2018 and the audited consolidated financial statements of Fortune Bay for the years-ended December 31, 2017 and December 31, 2016, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").

-The information presented in this MD&A is as of February 28, 2018.
+The information presented in this MD&A is as of August 20, 2018.
 The reporting currency for the Company is the Canadian dollar.
-All of the financial information presented herein is expressed in Canadian dollars ("Cdn dollars" or "Cdn\$"), unless otherwise stated.
+All of the financial information presented herein is expressed in Canadian dollars, unless otherwise stated.
 United States dollars are indicated by the symbol "US\$".
 This MD&A contains "forward-looking statements" that are subject to risk factors set out in a cautionary note contained herein.
 The reader is cautioned not to place undue reliance on forward-looking statements.